xxatsushixx/htmlv/README.md

 Defines a temporal segment of the video.
 Nested <scene> elements create hierarchical timelines.

 Attributes:
-- style: Includes length, scene-transition, and other time-based properties.
+- style: Includes time-length, scene-transition, and other time-based properties.

 ### <text>
 Represents text content within a scene.